ckeditor/ckeditor4-docs/guides/dev/features/notifications/README.md

 # Notifications

+<p class="requirements">This feature was introduced in <strong>CKEditor 4.5</strong>.
+It is provided through an optional plugins <a href="http://ckeditor.com/addon/notification">Notification</a> and <a href="http://ckeditor.com/addon/notificationaggregator">Notification Aggregator</a> that are not included in the CKEditor presets available from the <a href="http://ckeditor.com/download">Download</a> site and <a href="#!/guide/dev_widget_installation">need to be added to your custom build</a> with <a href="http://ckeditor.com/builder">CKBuilder</a>.</p>

-Since version 4.5 CKEditor use notification to show user information about the operations status in the editor.
-Notifications let you show informations in the consistent way, this means all plugins using notifications API will show informations the same way.
-This API let you also show notifications in the default way or integrate editors notifications with the website or CMS notifications.
+Since CKEditor 4.5 it is possible to use notifications to show the user information about operations status in the editor.
+Notifications let you show information in a consistent way and all plugins using notifications API will show information in the same way.
+This API also allows you to integrate editor's notifications with your page (your CMS for example).
 Note that notifications do not work with dialogs so no dialog should be displayed when the notifications is to be shown.

 There are multiple types of notifications.
-To learn more check CKEDITOR.plugins.notification-property-type.
+To learn more check {@link CKEDITOR.plugins.notification#type}.

 {@img notification.png Inline Notifications example}

-To show simple notification you need to create `notification` instance and call `show` method or you can use `showNotification` shortcut:
+To show simple notification you need to create `notification` instance and call the {@link CKEDITOR.plugins.notification#show} method or you can use {@link CKEDITOR.editor#showNotification} shortcut:

-	// Editor needs `notification` plugin.
+	// Editor needs notification plugin.
 	var editor = CKEDITOR.replace( 'editor1', {
 		extraPlugins: 'notification'
 	} );